tritonas00/system-tar-and-restore/README.md

 ###BACKUP###

 Backup script makes a tar backup of / in a given location.
-It will make a folder in that location which contains the *.tgz file, the "errors" file (usefull for tracking tar errors/warnings) and the "log" file which contains the standard tar output.
+It will make a folder in that location which contains the archive, the "errors" file (usefull for tracking tar errors/warnings) and the "log" file which contains the standard tar output.

 The script will ask: